heshamsalehmohammed/supperDD/README.md

 # SuperDD

-Very useful react component for multi selection dropdown with filtering, toggle selecting all, tags outside the dropdown and custom button inside dropdown
+[Super Drop Down] is a very useful react component for multi selection dropdown with Filtering, Sorting,
+Toggle selecting all, Tags in another component and Custom buttons inside dropdown with custom functions can be provided from the outside

 ![Alt Text](src/ReadMe/supperdd.gif)